Print Employee Bio

 Vice President for Strategic Partnerships

 John A. Harju is the Vice President for Strategic Partnerships at the EERC, where he leads efforts to build and grow dynamic working relationships with industry, government, and research entities globally in support of the EERC's mission to provide practical, pioneering solutions to the world's energy and environmental challenges.
-He represents the EERC regionally, nationally, and internationally in advancing its strategic energy and environmental initiatives focused on unconventional hydrocarbon production; zero-emission coal utilization; CO
+He represents the EERC regionally, nationally, and internationally in advancing its strategic energy and environmental initiatives focused on conventional and unconventional oil and gas development; zero-emission coal utilization; CO

 capture and sequestration; energy and water sustainability; hydrogen and fuel cells; advanced air emission control technologies, emphasizing SO